-Supported by parent fee revenues and university funds, the ELC provides three-star rated learning environments for young children six weeks through age five as well as the academic support of more than one hundred students enrolled annually in child and family studies coursework.
-(Please see the Students page for more information.)
+Supported by parent fee revenues and university funds, the ELC provides learning environments for young children six weeks through kindergarten as well as the academic support of more than one hundred students enrolled annually in child and family studies coursework and educators from the broader community of early childhood education.
 Students and faculty from additional disciplines, including audiology and speech pathology, nursing, psychology, and special education, also are served by the ELC and may contact us for information and planning.
-All observations, activities, and research must by approved by the center director.
-(Please see the Researchers page for more information.)
+Please see the researchers page for more information.

 To be placed on our waiting list, fill out the program application and submit the $30 application fee payment online.
 A separate application is needed for each child.